niekwit/pycrispr/docs/source/execution/userguide.rst

 Before running ``pycrispr`` an analysis directory has to be created (can be any name or location), and should contain a sub-directory called *reads*.
 This sub-directory contains all the fastq files of your CRISPR-Cas9 screen experiment::

    analysis_dir
-   └── reads
+   ├── reads
-    	├── L8_S1_L001_R1_001.fastq.gz
+   | 	├── L8_S1_L001_R1_001.fastq.gz
-    	├── S8_S3_L001_R1_001.fastq.gz
+   | 	├── S8_S3_L001_R1_001.fastq.gz
-    	└── S15_S4_L001_R1_001.fastq.gz
+   | 	└── S15_S4_L001_R1_001.fastq.gz
    └── experiment.yaml

-.. important:: Please note that ``pycrispr`` only accepts single-end NGS data, so if your data was sequenced in a paried-end fashion, only include the mate that contains the sgRNA sequence information (most commonly read 1).
-It also assumes that the first nucleotide sequenced is the first nulceotide of the sgRNA sequence.
+.. important:: Please note that ``pycrispr`` only accepts single-end NGS data, so if your data was sequenced in a paired-end fashion, only include the mate that contains the sgRNA sequence information (most commonly read 1).
+It also assumes that the first nucleotide sequenced is the first nulceotide of the sgRNA sequence, but the first *n* nucleotides can be skipped by setting `left_trim` to *n* in `experiment.yaml` if this is different.

 Initiating the pipeline